-Beginning in July of 2020 through June 2021, we implemented a hybrid learning model that allowed for both virtual and on-site instruction for our scholars, as the need for on-site engagement quickly emerged.
-On-site learning was made possible by enhanced social distancing, use of personal protective equipment, and frequent testing.
+During the pandemic, the School implemented a hybrid learning model that allowed for both virtual and on-site instruction for our scholars.
+On-site learning was made possible by enhanced social distancing, use of personal protective equipment, and frequent testing aligned to guidance from the CDC and other public health agencies.
 Our virtual learning was facilitated by providing students with the technological resources needed to conduct schooling in a virtual environment.
+During fiscal year 2022, we transitioned to fully on-site instruction while maintaining appropriate precautions and surveillance testing procedures.

 The full impact of the COVID-19 outbreak continues to evolve as of the date of this report.
-External factors, including the duration and intensity of the pandemic, the shape of the economic recovery and its impact on potential government funding, as well as timing and widespread adoption of vaccines, could have an impact on the School's future operating and academic results.
+External factors, including policy-making in response to the pandemic and its impact on education and the economy, could impact the financial position of the School.